Teaching English in Mexico: Kacey Andreotta’s Experience

 I have been teaching in Mexico for 6 months.

-How did you secure your English teaching job?
+How did you secure your teaching job in Mexico?

 I found my teaching job by contacting the school directly.
 They called me to schedule an interview and then I was offered the job the same day.

-What does a typical working week look like for you?
+What does a typical teaching week in Mexico look like?

 I teach two groups of 5th graders, each class with 15 students.
 Their language skills vary from conversational to no English at all.
 I have to be at school from 7:30am-3:00pm.
 I have group A half day, and group B the other half of the day.
 I teach English and Science, and the students get pulled for 3 hours a week for special classes (robotics, sports, moral, and computers).
 One time per month we have a staff meeting for 1 hour after school.